matzora/faridcher.github.io/_posts/2016-10-01-machine-learning-r.md

   - R
 ---

 A while ago I took an online machine learning course offered by Andrew NG on [Coursera](www.coursera.com) platform.
-The course was spectacular although all the assignments MUST be sumbitted via MATLAB/OCTAVE.
+The course was spectacular although all the assignments MUST be submitted via MATLAB/OCTAVE.
 This would be a tedious effort for users who have spent a lot of time learning the basics of R language.
 Thus, I developed all the starter codes for R users in order to be able to carry out their assignments in R and submit them to Coursera directly from R. For more information visit the course Repo on [Github](https://github.com/faridcher/MachineLearningMOOC).

 ## Screen-shots
 A few screen-shots of the plots produced in R: